-Unified Mobile Application for New-age Governance (UMANG) is a Mobile App that provides a single platform to citizens to access pan India e-Gov services from Central to Local ranging bodies Government and other citizen-centric services.
+Unified Mobile Application for New-age Governance (UMANG) is a Mobile App that provides a single platform to citizens to access pan India e-Gov services Central ranging from to Local bodies Government and other citizen-centric services.

 eCourts services are now integrated with UMANG App and launched for District and Subordinate courts.
 All the APIs required by UMANG were shared by eCourts team.
 Now case status, orders/ judgments, cause lists etc., are also available through UMANG App to common citizens.